BIO

 It all started on 28th March 1969 when my dad interviewed John Lennon for the Birmingham Evening Mail.
 Lennon came on to the line from his room at the Amsterdam Hilton and bellowed "Hello Birmingham!" at my dad in a Brummie accent.
 When Lennon was shot in December 1980 and I was nine years old, my dad told me this story for the first time.
 I asked him then, as I have asked him a thousand times since, what else did he say?
 Unfortunately, my dad can't remember!
 The significant thing, for me at least, is that this connection with Lennon had a huge impact and from that moment onwards I became a massive Beatles fan and music became the centre of my universe.

-I had been playing in bands since I was at school - starting off in a group mainly playing Joy Division covers - but it wasn’t until my late twenties that I started to write songs that were half decent.
+I had been playing in bands since I was at school - starting off in a group in Cardiff mainly playing Joy Division covers - but it wasn’t until my late twenties that I discovered how to write songs that were half decent.
 In 2003, I broke up with my fiancé and I moved into a top floor bedsit in Cheltenham (a few doors down from my favourite record shop, Vinyl Vault).
 It had the world’s tiniest kitchen and the block I lived in swayed when it was windy, which freaked me out.
 I was heartbroken by the break-up and wrote a load of new songs, which eventually became the Solomon’s Tump LP.

 In December 2013 I released Star Over Bethlehem, a rock opera telling the story of the Nativity with all proceeds going to charities working in the Holy Land.
-In June 2014 I performed at the Bet Lahem Live festival in Bethlehem at the invitation of the Holy Land Trust, performing songs from Star Over Bethlehem and Stay Human, accompanied by my friend, fellow musician and occasional collaborator, Joe Brown.
+In June 2014, I performed at the Bet Lahem Live festival in Bethlehem at the invitation of the Holy Land Trust, performing songs from Star Over Bethlehem and Stay Human, accompanied by my friend, fellow musician and occasional collaborator, Joe Brown.
 On our return from Palestine, Joe and I wrote and recorded a song called 'We'll Be Champions' which was released as a single in July 2014 to raise funds for the Amos Trust’s Emergency Appeal for Gaza.

 On Record Store Day 2015, I released a compilation LP called Vinyl Junkie dedicated to record collectors everywhere.
 The song ,'Vinyl Junkie', was mastered at Abbey Road Studios and released as a single.
 It is featured in the 2019 British crime film, "24 Hours To Live Or Die".

 At the start of the 2020 lockdown, I recorded a new album at home called 1971.
-The album received some very positive press reviews and I was delighted to be approached by Subjangle Records about releasing an expanded version of the album as a double CD, including six new tracks and a second disc compilation of some of my previous work.
+The album received some very positive reviews and I was delighted to be approached by Subjangle Records about releasing an expanded version of the album as a double CD, including six new tracks and a second disc compilation of some of my previous work.
 HMS Blake was featured in International Pop Overthrow's Best Albums of 2020.

 In May 2022, I was honoured to be invited to appear at the International Pop Overthrow Festival at The Cavern Club in Liverpool where my home-recorded LP, The Book On Love, was launched, also on Subjangle.